 In exceptional circumstances where students are unable to provide evidence of household income the college will discuss and document these circumstances.
 A decision will be made on whether to provide financial support through the discretionary bursary fund on the basis of the students' circumstances.
+Requests for exceptional circumstances will be made by the Caring Services Manager or Caring Services Coordinator for approval by the Frontline Services & Admission Manager or Student Services Director.

+4.2.
 Evidence of eligibility